mftcodes/thelocr/README.md

 Go API is based on Go version `1.21.1`, and this must be installed.
 See [Go docs](https://go.dev/doc/install) for details on installation.

+For Windows OS we also recommend installing [Docker Desktop](https://www.docker.com/products/docker-desktop/) and [DBeaver](https://dbeaver.io/download/)

 NOTE: You must have the API running in order for the front end to function.

-### Go Back End API, Option 1
+## Database Setup:

-1. setup MySQL in Docker
+### Setup MySQL in Docker
    1. `cd` into `docker` directory and run `docker compose up`
-   2. once container is spun up, connect to MySQL
+   2. once container is spun up, connect to MySQL*:
       1. HOST: `localhost:3308`
       2. DB: `minuchin`
       3. Username: `root`